 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Adian has been spelled many different ways, including Eden, Edin, Edden, Edens and others.

 Early Notables of the Adian family (pre 1700)

-More information is included under the topic Early Adian Notables in all our PDF Extended History products and printed products wherever possible.
+Another 28 words (2 lines of text) are included under the topic Early Adian Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Adian family to Ireland